How to Fix Briefly Unavailable for Scheduled Maintenance Error in WordPress?

 What is the “Briefly Unavailable for Scheduled Maintenance” Error?

-The “Briefly Unavailable for Scheduled Maintenance” message pops up when WordPress enters maintenance mode during updates.
+The WordPress update error message pops up when WordPress enters maintenance mode during updates.
 This is a temporary state that WordPress creates while updating WordPress themes or plugins.
 It’s meant to prevent site visitors from seeing incomplete updates or broken content.

-However, if the update process gets interrupted—due to a slow server response, browser tab closure, or compatibility issues—the update script doesn’t complete.
+However, if the update process gets interrupted, due to a slow server response, browser tab closure, or compatibility issues, the update script doesn’t complete.
 As a result, a temporary file called .maintenance gets left behind in your site’s root folder, keeping the site in maintenance mode indefinitely.
-This is why the error message, “Briefly Unavailable for Scheduled Maintenance,” continues to display.

 Check Out: WordPress Security Tips to Secure Your Website